Education

 Initial Entry Training

-Conservation Awareness
+Conservation Awareness Program

 The Conservation Awareness Program (CAP) furthers Corpsmembers’ appreciation for California’s natural resources and helps them understand their roles as conservationists, consumers, and citizens.
 It is intended to help Corpsmembers understand the “why” behind the work they do.

-Career Development
+Career Development & Transition

 The Career Development and Transition program (CDT) prepares Corpsmembers for future employment, college education, and/or technical education.
-During this course, Corpsmembers get to know themselves better, research their options, and bring it all together using practical applications, including resume development and interview skills.
+During this course, Corpsmembers get to know themselves better, research their career options, and bring it all together using practical applications, including resume development and interview skills.

 Work Ethic Development